 While these organizations and the Ukrainian government are working hard towards prevention and assisting victims, lots of work is still to be done.
 Several challenges are evident across the board with the main ones being lack of funding and the inability to reach the entire population as the Ukraine population is somewhat evenly split between big cities and villages.

 The war in the East has exacerbated trafficking in Ukraine.
 Because of the conflict, many people have suffered and are looking to find better places to live and work in countries like Poland, Germany and Russia.
-Russia is the top trafficking destination for Ukrainians, making up 61% of cases in 2017.
+Russia is the top trafficking destination for Ukrainians, making up 61 percent of cases in 2017.

 This graph shows the statistics of where IOM identified cases of trafficking between the years of 2010 and 2017.
 Russia greatly outweighs the rest.
 The ‘Other EU MS’ sections includes countries such as: Italy, Sweden, Germany, Lithuania, Slovakia, Finland, the Czech Republic, Cyprus, Austria, Denmark and the United Kingdom.
 Photo: International Organisation for Migration